Openmind Projects: Computer training

-IT volunteer placements are offered in Thailand and Cambodia at the Openmind Projects Training Centre in Nong Khai, at schools and orphanages, and on ecotourism conservation projects and include e-learning projects, IT and website projects, and teaching.
+IT volunteer placements are offered in Thailand and Cambodia at the OpenmindProjects Training Centre in Nong Khai, at schools and orphanages, and on ecotourism conservation projects and include e-learning projects, IT and website projects, and teaching.
 Volunteers have a choice of teaching and e-learning resource development, web design for projects (schools, national parks), database, photo management, creation of promotional material, training local teachers and staff, teach IT/computer lessons to students and staff in schools.

 Health education

 In many developing countries, hospitals and clinics often do not have enough resources, enough training, and enough English ability to cater to patients.
 Health placements with Openmind are available in Thailand and Nepal.
 Placements in Thailand are broad.
 Volunteers who have experience in the health industry (doctors, nursing, pharmacy) are placed in medical centres and hospitals and can teach in their field.
 However, teaching in English is also needed, and volunteers can be placed in the same placements in Thailand.
 Conditions on Nepal placements are challenging.
 Hospitals are small and lack facilities as they are in remote areas.
 It is recommended that only seasoned travellers and seasoned medical professionals take on Nepal health placements.
 Volunteers have to pass these requirements to be fit for placements in Nepal.